Preview

 y=&x;

-NULL refers to pointer variable not having address stored in it.
+NULL specifies “points to nothing”.
+It represents that a pointer variable does not have any address stored into it.

 We can determine the address of a variable with the help of address operator (&).